 Chocolate Covered Cherry Bark is easy to make, but big on taste!
 The slightly bitter taste of chocolate surrounded by tart cherries and toasted pecans is a match made in heaven.

-I’ve always been a chocolate-covered cherry lover.
-But, the best part about making them into a bark form is there’s no ‘goo’ to deal with.
-It’s just chocolate, dried cherries and toasted pecans with a little salt added.
-The toasted pecans give this candy a surprising twist.
+I've always been a chocolate-covered cherry lover.
+But, the best part about making this chocolate bark is there's no 'goo' to deal with.
+It's just chocolate, dried cherries and toasted pecans with a little salt added.
+The toasted pecans give this candy a surprising twist!

 During the holidays, I like to give little gifts of homemade candy to family and friends.
-This recipe is easy to make, quick to come together, and fun to pack up and share.
-It’s also a great recipe to make with kids!
+This recipe is fun to make, quick to come together, and easy to pack up and share.
+It's also a great recipe to make with kids!